 Bendigo is a city in Victoria, located in Bendigo Valley near the geographical centre of the state and approximately 150kms from Melbourne.
 Bendigo is Australia’s 19th largest city, 4th largest inland city and 4th most populated in Victoria.
 It covers an area of approximately 300 kms and over 100,991 population and residents are known as Bendigonians.

 Gold was discovered in 1851 in Bendigo Creek and transformed the area from ‘sheep station’ into one of Victoria’s Colonial Australian largest boom-towns.
-The goldrush brought migrates from both Europe and China.
-The wealth created by this rush is reflected today in the cities Victorian Architectural Heritage, from 1853 – 1891 it was officially called Sandhurst.
-From 1930’s it became a manufacturing and regional services centre.
-Bendigo has become one of the fastest growing regional centres in Victorian.
+The goldrush brought migrants from both Europe and China.
+The wealth created by this rush is reflected today in the city's Victorian Architectural Heritage.
+From 1853 – 1891 it was officially called Sandhurst.
+From the 1930’s it became a manufacturing and regional services centre.
+Bendigo has become one of the fastest growing regional centres in Victoria.

 Shamrock Hotel est 1854 and rebuilt 1897

-Tourism Tram – apart from Melbourne, Bendigo is one of the few cities that has maintained their trams but has them only as tourist tram and one of the tourist attractions that they frequent is Deborah mine.
+Tourism Tram – apart from Melbourne, Bendigo is one of the few cities that has maintained their trams but has them only as a tourist tram.
+One of the tourist attractions that the tourist trams frequent is the Deborah mine.

 Culture and Events – there are many facilities available.

-- Ulumburra Theatre opened in April 2015 which was originally the Bendigo /Sandhurst goal & holds events like Bluey.
+• Ulumburra Theatre opened in April 2015 which was originally the Bendigo /Sandhurst gaol.

-There are many more events for one to enjoy while in Bendigo.
+There are many more events for one to enjoy whilst in Bendigo.